The Youth Assembly is recruiting!

 - How do I apply?

-- I applied before, can I apply again?
+- I applied in previous years, can I apply again?

 - How are Youth Assembly Members chosen?